MobleyLab/relative-solvation-paper/README.md

 # relative-solvation-paper
 Paper on reproducibility of relative solvation free energies across packages.

-NOTE: this uses LaTeX and requires siunitx.sty (non-standard package!)
+NOTE: this uses LaTeX and requires siunitx.sty (non-standard package!).
+Easiest is to use arara to build the PDFs as the .tex files are prepared for this.
+Inkscape will be needed to create the PDFS from the SVG sources.

 Spreadsheet is at (please add all data here): https://docs.google.com/spreadsheets/d/1UUw49F9VDOARsi_38VExEQ4ND0gKgIJQXTxQTl3HJ9M/